 Candidates registered for Higher Degrees (Research) are required to re-enrol at the commencement of each academic year.
-Unless advised to the contrary candidates should obtain re-enrolment forms and advice on procedure and tees from the office of the appropriate School after 1 January 1976.
+Unless advised to the contrary candidates should obtain re-enrolment forms and advice on procedure and fees from the office of the appropriate School after 1 January 1977.
 Each candidate must complete a re-enrolment form and submit it to the Cashier.
-(See Enrolment Procedures earlier in this handbook.)
+(See Enrolment Procedures and Fees section earlier in this handbook.)

-A candidate who has completed all the work for a graduate degree except for the submission of a thesis is required to re-enrol as above unless the thesis is submitted by 13 March 1976 in which case the candidate is not required to re-enrol.
+A candidate who has completed all the work for a graduate degree except for the submission of a thesis is required to re-enrol as above unless the thesis is submitted by 18 March 1977 in which case the candidate is not required to re-enrol.

-Masters and Graduate Diploma Courses
+Masters Degree and Graduate Diploma Courses

-Note: All formal masters and graduate diploma students must lodge an authorised enrolment form with the Cashier on the day the enrolling officer signs the form.
-(See Enrolment Procedures earlier in this handbook.)
+Note: All formal masters degree and graduate diploma students must lodge an authorised enrolment form with the Cashier on the day the enrolling officer signs the form.
+(See Enrolment Procedures and Fees section earlier in this handbook.)